rht-labs/tech-exercise/docs/1-the-manual-menace/2-argocd.md

 ### ArgoCD Basic Install
 > ArgoCD is one of the most popular GitOps tools to keep the entire state of our OpenShift clusters as described in our git repos.
 ArgoCD is a fancy-pants controller that reconciles what is stored in our git repo (desired state) against what is live in our cluster (actual state).
 We can then configure it to do things based on these differences, such as auto sync the changes from git to the cluster or fire a notification to say things have gone out of whack.

 1. To get started with ArgoCD, we've written a Helm Chart to deploy an instance of ArgoCD to the cluster.
-On your terminal, add the redhat-cop helm charts repository.
-This is a collection of charts used by consultants in the field.
+On your terminal (in the IDE), add the redhat-cop helm charts repository.
+This is a collection of charts curated by consultants in the field from their experience with customers.
 Pull requests welcomed :P
 ```bash
 helm repo add redhat-cop https://redhat-cop.github.io/helm-charts
 ```

 2. Let's perform a basic install of basic install of ArgoCD.
-Using most of the defaults defined on the chart is sufficient for our usecase.
-When deploying many instances of ArgoCD in one shared cluster we need to set the `applicationInstanceLabelKey` uniquely for each ArgoCD deployment otherwise funky things start happening.
-We're are also going to configure ArgoCD to be allowed pull from our git repository using a secret that we'll configure later 🔐.
+Using most of the defaults defined on the chart is sufficient for our use case however when deploying many instances of ArgoCD in one shared cluster we need to set the `applicationInstanceLabelKey` uniquely for each ArgoCD deployment.
+If we don't do this funky things start happening, like each argocd instance seeing the others resources....

-Configure our secret:
+We're are also going to configure ArgoCD to be allowed pull from our git repository using a secret 🔐.

+A) Configure our ArgoCD instance with a secret and unique applicationInstanceLabelKey by creating a small bit of yaml 😋:
 ```bash
 cat << EOF > /projects/tech-exercise/argocd-values.yaml
 namespace: ${TEAM_NAME}-ci-cd